The Assassination Bureau Limited (1968)

 There is some dubbing of minor and supporting characters, but that was not uncommon in this era.
 These include Annabella Incontrera (who was apparently dubbed by Olive Gregg) as the beautiful wife of Clive Revill's character, and Jess Conrad as her younger, more handsome lover.
 Several minor characters sound like Robert Rietty, a familiar voice-over artist in British films of this time.

 It's the sixties, so there's also briefly a cheesy song along the way, "Life is a Precious Thing" performed by the Mike Sammes Singers.
-Although the film undercuts the sentiment by ironically setting it to scenes of the female characters dressing up for a funeral, in a cynical moment equally typical of the end of this decade.
+Although the film undercuts the sentiment by ironically setting it to scenes of the female characters dressing up for a funeral, in a cynical moment almost equally typical of the end of this decade.

 The Assassination Bureau was Basil Dearden's penultimate film before his untimely death in a car crash - his last was the 1970 thriller The Man Who Haunted Himself.
 Dearden is still an underrated figure in British cinema, a director who turned his hand to a variety of subjects, generally with success.